Data Last Updated: February 07, 2021

 Malta is gradually opening to travellers from certain countries.
 All passengers arriving in Malta are being required to fill passenger locator and travel declaration forms.

-Quarantine on arrival to Malta will not be applicable to those travelling from “corridor countries” but suspected persons will be requested to have a swab test.
-The "corridor countries" are categorized as "Open" in our system.
+Quarantine on arrival to Malta will not be applicable to those travelling from “green countries” but suspected persons will be requested to have a swab test.
+The "green countries" are categorized as "Open" in our system.

 An 'amber' list of corridor countries is published from week to week from which arriving passengers must produce a negative COVID-19 test result taken not longer than 72 hours prior to arrival in Malta.
 If a negative test is not presented, a swab test on arrival or a 14 day quarantine period may be required.
 The 'amber' list of corridor countries are categorized in our system as "test required".